Breaking News from Geocaching HQ:

 What metaphor do you use to describe Geocaching?

 We use these in an attempt to quickly describe to muggles what Geocaching is.
 To be effective, the catch phrase should simplify and project an image or vision to the non-geocacher.
 Do some of the above metaphors do that well?
 I don’t think so.
-Let’s take a look at couple definitions that I copied from Wikipedia (just to give us a starting point).
+Let’s take a look at a couple definitions that I copied from Wikipedia (just to give us a starting point).

 “Hide-and-seek or hide-and-go-seek is a game in which a number of players conceal themselves in the environment, to be found by one or more “seekers”.”

 My memory of playing Hide and Seek when I was a kid was that of hiding MYSELF (I was pretty good at it too, being small, I could hide pretty easily) not a container.
-Have any of you played Hide and Seek
+Have any of you played Hide

-For links and more goodness, click here: How do you describe Geocaching to a muggle?
+LINKS AND MORE: How do you describe Geocaching to a muggle?

 So, I’ll bet you’re wondering what on earth those numbers mean?!?
 Someone needs to learn how to count!